- Gartner has a corrupt business model where Gartner never declares its conflicts of interest.

-Gartner is Identified as Research Entity
+Gartner is Identified as a Research Entity

 Generally Gartner is identified as exclusively a research and consulting company, but in fact, it is much more than a research company.
 Its method of absorbing and providing information makes Gartner the “center of attention.”
 Gartner researchers/analysts do not simply read vendor marketing literature, test software, analyze historical databases, and then release reports that can be purchased online.
 Instead, their job is intensely social and much of their work and the work of other people at Gartner is about maintaining and nurturing that social network.
 One cannot understand Gartner by only looking at its media product because that is only a part of what makes Gartner the force that it is today.
-I made this mistake when I read my first Gartner reports over a decade ago.
+I made this mistake when I read my first Gartner reports over a decades ago.

 By simply reading the content, I could not see why they were so influential.
 I should point out that social networking is a feature of all industry analyst firms; however, Gartner is particularly connected and particularly good at leveraging the social network it has created.
 They have in essence taken it to the next level.
 There is no other IT analyst firm with anything close to Gartner’s social network.